Chapter 5101:1-1 General Provisions

-(2) The eligibility determiner must note in the AG record any disclosure to any person (other than the AG member), agency, or official who is not an employee of a county agency or ODJFS.
-The county agency must record all such disclosures in its central file of IEVS information disclosures.
-The record of disclosure must contain a description of the information disclosed, the date of the disclosure, the identity of the persons or agencies to whom the information was disclosed, and the purpose of the disclosure.
+(2) The ODJFS and county agency shall note in the AG record any disclosure to any person (other than the AG member), agency, or official who is not an employee of a county agency or ODJFS.
+The county agency shall record all such disclosures in its central file of IEVS information disclosures.
+The record of disclosure shall contain a description of the information disclosed, the date of the disclosure, the identity of the persons or agencies to whom the information was disclosed, and the purpose of the disclosure.

-(3) The county agency should refer to rule 5101:9-9-21 of the Administrative Code for closed IEVS documentation procedure.
+(3) The county agency shall refer to rule 5101:9-9-21 of the Administrative Code for closed IEVS documentation procedure.

-(1) Upon receipt of an IEVS match, the county agency shall:
+(1) Upon receipt of an IEVS match assigned with a high priority, the county agency shall:

-(a) Refer to the IEVS CRIS-E alert processing instruction guide.
+(a) Refer to the IEVS statewide automated eligibility sytstem alert processing instruction guide.